 Then freshen it up with information about the new technology, the new product, or the new subject-matter expert.

-These 10 approaches will help you get the most out of the content you’ve already created.
+These 10 approaches will help you get the most out of content marketing you’ve already created.

-You’ll make it look fresh and new to content users – increasing the odds they’ll explore more of your content.
+You’ll make it look fresh and new to content users – increasing the odds they’ll explore more of your content marketing.

 Before you create any new content asset, make sure you’ve squeezed all the value out of the content you already have.
 That’s a good content marketing strategy.

 “How often does your content marketing need to change in order to still capture consumers?” and “How do you repurpose content that is still valuable?” are two of the Top 100 Questions that content marketers ask about content marketing strategy.